 When is an I-20 Extension Needed?

 Refer to Section 5 on the I-20 to determine the date by which your studies are to be completed.
-An F-1 student who does not complete his or her educational program by the completion date noted in Section 5 on his or her most current, valid I-20 must apply for a Program Extension.
+An F-1 student who will not complete their educational program by the completion date noted in Section 5 on their most current, valid I-20 must apply for a Program Extension.

 When to Apply